Subscribe to get access

 Rather than your food spending days wrapped in cellophane, you can pick it fresh and reap the full reward of your labor.
 Another way growing your own food can benefit the environment is by reducing the number of pesticides that contact your food.
 Not only can pesticides damage the flavor and nutrition of your produce, but they can also harm the environment.

 By growing food at home, you control what pesticides and fertilizers contact your food.
 Having extra control over what goes in your body will lead you to be healthier and more energized with every meal you eat.
 Whether you have a large outdoor plot or a few small containers to grow food, having a home garden can help you protect the environment around you.

 Finally, having a garden at home can give you some social benefits.
 No matter what size your garden is, it will require plenty of work.
 Maintaining a garden can be very physically taxing, between pulling weeds, trimming plants, and daily watering.
 As you commit to the task of growing produce at home, it’s important to remember that you’ll need to put in some effort.
 While it can be exhausting, many people have found the routine of maintaining their garden to be very rewarding.

 You can not only get delicious, home-grown food but also increase your daily activity level.
-Gardening can also bring a sense of community along with it.
+Gardening can also bring a sense of community it.
 When you grow your own food, you become connected to the people and landscape around you.
 Depending on the size of your garden, you could have the opportunity to share your harvest with the people closest to you.

 This simple act of sharing can help rebuild the sense of community that many towns were built on.
 Growing and sharing your food can help you make friends, strengthen bonds, and repair relationships.
 No matter where you live, it’s possible to use your fresh food to connect to the people around you.